The 9/11 attacks were the clearest possible call for effective national intelligence. Why are we still waiting? By Amy B. Zegart.

 Ten years after 9/11, the United States has an intelligence oversight system that is well designed to serve the re-election interests of individual legislators and protect congressional committee prerogatives, but poorly designed to serve the national interest.

 Here are the themes I explore at length in my new book, Eyes on Spies: Congress and the United States Intelligence Community:

-Amy Zegart, senior fellow at the Hoover Institution, professor (by courtesy) at Stanford’s Graduate School of Business, and co-director of Stanford’s Center for International Security and Cooperation, was previously a professor of public policy at UCLA’s Luskin School of Public Affairs.
+Amy Zegart, a Davies Family Senior Fellow at the Hoover Institution, professor (by courtesy) at Stanford’s Graduate School of Business, and co-director of Stanford’s Center for International Security and Cooperation, was previously a professor of public policy at UCLA’s Luskin School of Public Affairs.
 Zegart’s research examines organizational development, adaptation, and innovation in national security policy.
 Her most recent book is Eyes on Spies: Congress and the United States Intelligence Community; she also authored the award-winning books Flawed by Design and Spying Blind.
 She publishes in leading political science journals, including International Security and Political Science Quarterly.
 Zegart served on the NSC and on the National Academies of Science Panel to Improve Intelligence Analysis and as a foreign policy adviser to the Bush-Cheney 2000 presidential campaign.
 She worked as a management consultant at McKinsey & Company advising firms on strategy and organizational effectiveness.

 Excerpted from Eyes on Spies: Congress and the United States Intelligence Community, by Amy B. Zegart (Hoover Press, 2011). © 2011 by the Board of Trustees of the Leland Stanford Junior University.
 All rights reserved.